Pirates vs. Padres Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 17 doubles, six home runs, 33 walks and 37 RBI (57 total hits).
-He's also swiped six bases.
+- Carlos Santana has 17 doubles, seven home runs, 33 walks and 39 RBI (60 total hits).
+He has stolen six bases.

 Santana Recent Games